Oracle Tutorial

 Oracle SYSDATE

-The Oracle SYSDATE function returns the current date and time of the Operating System (OS) where the Oracle Database installed.
+The Oracle SYSDATE function returns the current date and time of the Operating System (OS) where the Oracle Database is running.

 Syntax